 What is Lead Qualification?

-Lead qualification, also referred to as sales qualification, is the process wherein a sales rep determines if a lead is a good candidate for their product.
-This is crucial because a good sales rep needs to recognize whether a lead should be pursued.
+Lead qualification, also called sales qualification, is when a sales rep determines if a lead is a good candidate for their product.
+A good sales rep must recognize whether to pursue a lead.

 Why is Lead Qualification Important?

-It’s important for sales reps to know who is and isn’t interested in their products.
-If you’re unable to make this distinction, you end up wasting countless hours and resources trying to sell to the wrong audience.
+Sales reps must know who is and isn’t interested in their products.
+If you cannot make this distinction, you waste countless hours and resources trying to sell to the wrong audience.
 Practicing lead qualification will help ensure you’re targeting the right sales prospects.